 When educational experiences and activities are designed around each student's individual needs and interests, students learn more.
 The University aims to prepare students for lives of impact through educational experiences tailored to the specific goals and needs of each student.

 Pathways combines technology and analytics to make the advising process more effective and efficient for students and their advisors.

 Pitt Interprofessional Center for Health Careers

-The Pitt Interprofessional Center for Health Careers will be one of the first of its kind devoted to undergraduate health and pre-health interprofessional education, establishing a preeminent educational and advising infrastructure to support undergraduate stuents interested in health sciences fields
+The Pitt Interprofessional Center for Health Careers is devoted to undergraduate health and pre-health interprofessional education, with an educational and advising infrastructure that supports undergraduate students interested in health sciences fields

 Access and Affordability